AdobeDocs/experience-manager-65.en/help/sites-developing/extending-cloud-config.md

 The principles used in developing the configurations have been based on the following concepts:

-* Services/Adapters are used to retrieve the configuration(s).
+* Services/Adapters are used to retrieve the configurations.
-* Configurations (e.g. properties/paragraphs) are inherited from the parent(s).
+* Configurations (for example, properties/paragraphs) are inherited from the parents.
-* Referenced from analytics node(s) by path.
+* Referenced from analytics nodes by path.
 * Easily extensible.
 * Has the flexibility to cater for more complex configurations, such as [Adobe Analytics](/help/sites-administering/marketing-cloud.md#integrating-with-adobe-analytics).
-* Support for dependencies (e.g. [Adobe Analytics](/help/sites-administering/marketing-cloud.md#integrating-with-adobe-analytics) plugins need a [Adobe Analytics](/help/sites-administering/marketing-cloud.md#integrating-with-adobe-analytics) configuration).
+* Support for dependencies (for example, [Adobe Analytics](/help/sites-administering/marketing-cloud.md#integrating-with-adobe-analytics) plugins need an [Adobe Analytics](/help/sites-administering/marketing-cloud.md#integrating-with-adobe-analytics) configuration).

 ## Structure {#structure}